-"Mom, can I have a slumber party?"
+"Can I have a slumber party?"

 Those words can strike fear into any parent's heart.